berkayaltntas/EEE443-Neural-Networks/README.md

 This repository contains materials and implementations developed for the EEE443 Neural Networks course.
 It includes:

 - 🧪 Mini projects showcasing foundational deep learning concepts implemented from scratch using Python and NumPy
-- 📘 Weekly tutorials exploring core neural network components and training mechanisms
+- 📘 Hands-on tutorials exploring key neural network mechanisms such as forward/backward propagation, gradient checking, deep architectures, optimization algorithms, and residual networks

 ---